 - I do not recommend using a cast iron skillet or a metalic pot as the tomato sauce may end up having an acidic taste.

-- Flavor variation - Throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
-Add about half a cup of paleo-friendly red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
-Also, I personally find that this keto marinara sauce tastes better when it has been made a day before to use later.
+- For variation, throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
+Add about half a cup of red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
+This sauce is even tastier when made a day ahead.

-This low-carb marinara sauce goes particularly well with spiralized vegetables, such as zucchini and carrots.
-It also pairs well with keto pizza and spaghetti, cauliflower mashed potatoes, or some delicious meatballs.
+For those on special diets, it goes well with mashed cauliflower, spiralized vegetables, such as zucchini and carrots.
 As always, do not let this limit you, feel free to serve it with your favorite dishes!

 Make great use of the bountiful tomato harvest in summer by making this homemade recipe ahead, then storing it in the fridge or freezer!
 Just make sure to use clearly labeled BPA-free containers, clearly marked with best-by dates.